 2. Cognate Concentration Courses

-In the third year, in consultation with the student's academic advisor students specialize in at least one area of interest such as educational leadership, educational technology, business administration, health administration, public health, nonprofit administration, or another interest proposed by the student.
+In the third year, in consultation with the student's academic advisor students specialize in at least one area of interest such as educational leadership, educational technology, business administration, health administration, higher education administration, public health, nonprofit administration, or another interest proposed by the student.
 Many of the cognate choices are available 100% online.
 In some cases the cognate selection may also support add-ons to current professional licensure or certification.
-Previous graduate coursework, related to the leadership cognate areas, that has not been used as a part of another degree program may also be considered for transfer credit (up to a maximum of 15 hours).
+Previous graduate coursework, related to the leadership cognate areas, that has not been used as a part of another degree program, endorsement, or certification may also be considered for transfer credit (up to a maximum of 12 hours).
 Extending previous graduate coursework that may or may not have been used in a previous advanced degree may be possible via independent study work or a special topics seminar (for a maximum of 6 credit hours) with approval by the academic advisor and program director.

 3. Internship Experience

 To apply academic learning and experiences outside of the college classroom students will make arrangements (with their advisor's approval) to gain practical (and unpaid) leadership experience with an organization in alignment with their cognate area.
 This experinece will be designed for minimal conflict with a student's current work schedule.
 Transfer credit will typically not be accepted in this category.

 4. Evaluation of Knowledge, Skills, and Dispositions for Leadership

 5. Leadership-Relevant Dissertation

 Candidates will engage in rigorous investigation of original research regarding a problem area in leadership personally identified with advisor approval and supported by guidance of a committee of LSUS graduate faculty and researchers.
 In most cases students will begin dissertation preparation during the first year in the doctoral program.
 Transfer credit will not be accepted in this category.
 The dissertation requirement is described in further detail on the Dissertation Page on this website, in the Leadership Studies Handbook, which includes a special section referred to as the Leadership Studies Dissertation Handbook.